 When I am not at home it likely has something to do with minerals.
 Field collecting occupies the majority of the summer while weekends are often spent at shows or on buying trips.
 I work very hard at obtaining the best minerals available at affordable prices.
 I believe damage should be nonexistent or minimal while the aesthetics of the specimen should be the highest available.
 Keeping these ideals in mind has produced a strong base of dedicated customers whom I value.
 Without their loyalty I would not have the desire to do anything more than be a happy collector of mineral specimens.
 It gives me great personal satisfaction to help other build collections that make them proud.
 Don't be afraid to share your "wants list" and budget constraints with me.
-Like many dealers I am buying old collections and hitting the major shows at locations such as West Springfield, Mass. and Tucson, AZ.
+Like many dealers I am buying old collections and am at the major shows at locations such as West Springfield, Mass. and Tucson, AZ.
 I will even travel internationally to find quality minerals.
 In my travels I can keep an eye out for material that could help you with those hard to fill gaps in your collection.

 Besides viewing specimens here, interested collectors may visit me at various shows or by appointment at our gallery in northern New York State.
 Geologic Desires is based in rural Saint Lawrence County not far from the Canadian border.
 Our mineral gallery is near the town of Nicholville on Route 11B, but due to our isolated location most of our business is done over the internet.
 Feel free to contact me at Geologic Desires if you plan on being in the area and wish to visit.